eye-division/jennyblyth/_gallery/carolyn-horton.md

   over-skirt, the speckledy-hen feathers of a chicken.

-  Composing her narrative from a m&ecirc;l&eacute;e of chosen themes from the past 16 years, Horton weaves together tableaux that combine different elements of stage, dress and performance.
+  Composing her narrative from a m&ecirc;lée of chosen themes from the past 16 years, Horton weaves together tableaux that combine different elements of stage, dress and performance.
 The printing process she has developed is unique and labour intensive - her attention to detail immaculate, not surprising given her trade of almost forty years in restoration.
-She sketches first, then creates hard and soft ground etchings and chine coll&eacute; that she scalpels out and collages onto canvases lined with Japanese kozo paper.
+She sketches first, then creates hard and soft ground etchings and chine collé that she scalpels out and collages onto canvases lined with Japanese kozo paper.

   The overall effect is glorious.
 Carolyn Horton's canvases of the circus are